Seprentiss/AnimalFightSim/README.md

 ## Overall experience/ What I learned
 This project taught me a lot.
 I was able to sharpen my coding skills as well as fully complete a project from start to end without a prior template being provided.
 I learned how to create metrics and how to balance them to achieve results and learned how to create a Montecarlo Simulation.
 I thouroughly enjoyed this project and had a blast working on it.
 I'll be continuing to update it with further features like more animals and terrains.

+For those interesting in trying the program out.
+There are two different options.
+Running the Text_App.py file will give you a command line style game.
+If you run GUI_App.py then you'll will opn another window and will get the interactive version.